Reconstructing quantum theory from diagrammatic postulates: Distinguishing quantum and classical systems

 Moreover, any dilation, $S$, of the cup will define a leak, $s$ as:

 Then it is clear, that if the leak is trivial then the corresponding dilation factorises and vice versa:

-Therefore, triviality of all leaks is equivalent to factorisation of all dilations of the cup, which is precisely what it means for the cup to be pure (see Ex.~\ref{Ex:PureStates}).
-The proof for the cap rather than cup proceeds similarly. \endproof
+Triviality of all leaks is therefore equivalent to factorisation of all dilations of the cup.
+This is precisely what it means for the cup to be pure (see Ex.~\ref{Ex:PureStates}).
+The proof for the cap proceeds similarly. \endproof

-Similarly to singling out the quantum systems one could ask how the classical systems can be distinguished.
-Intuitively, these can be seen as those that are maximally leaking, and which have the minimally pure cups and caps.
-All of the other systems therefore have intermediate strength of leaks and intermediate purity of cups and caps.
-To formalise this notion, we would have to introduce a measure of purity (for example $\mathsf{tr}(\rho^2)$) and a measure of strength of leaks. (for example the quality of a leak \cite{selby2017leaks}).
-It is interesting therefore to note that fully quantum systems are much easier to single out from this perspective ---as it does not require such measures to be introduced--- and so, the fully quantum theory appears to be, in some sense, the more fundamental, or natural, subtheory.
+Similarly to how we have singled out the quantum systems, one could ask how the classical systems can be distinguished.
+Intuitively, these can be seen as those that are maximally leaking, and which have the minimally pure cups \& caps.
+All of the other systems therefore have intermediate strength of leaks and intermediate purity of cups \& caps.
+To formalise this notion, we would have to introduce a measure of purity (for example $\mathsf{tr}(\rho^2)$) and a measure of strength of leaks (for example the quality of a leak \cite{selby2017leaks}).
+It is interesting to note that fully quantum systems are much easier to single out from this perspective ---as they do not require us to introduce such measures--- and so, the fully quantum theory appears to be, in some sense, the more fundamental, or natural, subtheory.